Understanding Medicare Part D

-In other words, before the 95% catastrophic coverage can begin a patient would pay $1,632.50 plus monthly premium, about $2,067.50 out of pocket each year.
+In other words, before the 95% catastrophic coverage can begin a patient would pay $1,689.69 plus monthly premium, about $2,067.50 out of pocket each year.
 As such, it is important for U.S. seniors to carefully analyze their specific prescription needs and assess the benefit before enrolling in the program.
 In some cases it may be more attractive to order medications from ADV-Care instead.
-It may also be prudent to enrol in a Medicare Part D plan and order some drugs from us as well.
-There may be circumstances whereby specific drugs may not be covered under this plan or when coverage is absent (i.e. the donut hole) thus making it attractive to order them from Canada where savings average about 50%.
+It may also be prudent to enroll in a Medicare Part D plan and order some drugs from us as well.
+There may be circumstances whereby specific drugs may not be covered under this plan or when coverage is absent (i.e. the donut hole and Canadian drug price is lower than the plan copay) thus making it attractive to order them from Canada where savings average about 50%.
 Although, Canadian purchases will not count toward the patient Medicare account they may be an ideal safety-net for the gaps in Medicare coverage.
 Taking advantage of both programs may be a wise choice.

 ADV-Care Pharmacy is pleased to assist our customer with a case analysis of their prescription requirements.
 As a first step, we will use the Medicare Benefit calculator that will analyze Medicare costs vs. our cost and their relative savings.
 Just input the amount of our customer expect to pay for their medications in U.S. retail dollars.

 * Assuming 50% of the medication is Generic